TannSan/symfony-console-marvel-api-searcher/README.md

 ## Installation
 1. Clone this repository: `git clone https://github.com/TannSan/symfony-console-marvel-api-searcher.git`
 2. Create your .env file in the project root.
-There is a template file included called `.env.example`
+...There is a template file included called `.env.example` which you can rename
-3. Set your private and public keys in the .env file
+3. Set your Marvel API private and public keys in the .env file
 4. Download dependancies: `composer update`

 ## Usage